WESFARMERS LTD/ADR (OTCMKTS:WFAFY) Short Interest Update

-WESFARMERS LTD/ADR (OTCMKTS:WFAFY) saw a significant growth in short interest in the month of January.
-As of January 31st, there was short interest totalling 45,500 shares, a growth of 145.9% from the January 15th total of 18,500 shares.
-Based on an average daily volume of 46,600 shares, the short-interest ratio is currently 1.0 days.
+WESFARMERS LTD/ADR (OTCMKTS:WFAFY) was the target of a significant decrease in short interest in June.
+As of June 15th, there was short interest totalling 7,400 shares, a decrease of 90.0% from the May 31st total of 74,000 shares.
+Based on an average daily volume of 39,500 shares, the days-to-cover ratio is currently 0.2 days.

 About WESFARMERS LTD/ADR